 As we've seen, high school teachers earn more than middle school teachers, who make more than elementary school teachers.
 The salary differences between grade levels aren't extreme in the public school system—secondary school teachers earn between three and six percent more—but in private schools, teachers in higher grades may make 15 percent more.

-In the highest-paying states, public school teachers earn a median salary close to $80,000, while in the lowest-paying states, they earn under $40,000—a lot lower than the national average.
+In the highest-paying states, public school teachers earn a median salary close to $80,000, while in the lowest-paying states, they earn just over $40,000—a lot lower than the national average.
 Those figures don't take cost of living into account, however.
 When you adjust for cost of living, the best-paying states aren't necessarily the ones with the highest teacher salaries.

 The NCES has found that most public school teachers earn 25 to 119 percent more than private school teachers.
 Many teachers who work in private schools earn less than the average teacher salary.